 Will My Skin Be More Sensitive to the Sun after Dermaplaning?

 Your skin will be much more sensitive to the sun right after dermaplaning.
 Wearing sunscreen every day is a part of a good skincare routine but it is especially important immediately after dermaplaning.
 Make sure you wear a sunscreen containing at least SPF 30 every day and avoid extended sun exposure for at least two weeks after having a dermaplaning procedure.

 Most doctors and skincare professionals recommend at least waiting a month between dermaplaning treatments.
 For some patients, they recommend limiting treatments to only four treatments a year.
 Consulting a professional would be the best way to find out the right schedule for your skin type.

 Is Dermaplaning Worth it?

 Dermaplaning can cost anywhere from $75 to $250 per treatment depending on where you go, who performs the procedure, and other determining factors.
 It is worth paying a little extra to ensure that the procedure is done safely and by a licensed professional.
 When you see the dramatic differences in your skin, you will be convinced it is worth it.

 If you are interested in setting up an appointment for dermaplaning or learning more about the procedure, contact SurgiCare Arts & Aesthetics today.
 During your personal consultation, we can explain how dermaplaning can benefit you.

-Dr. Angelina Postoev, MD, FACS, a triple-board certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer dermaplaning in Lawrenceville, Suwanee, Johns Creek, Buckhead, and the surrounding areas of Atlanta, Georgia.
+Dr. Angelina Postoev, MD, FACS, a triple-board certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer dermaplaning in Atlanta, Lawrenceville, Suwanee, Johns Creek, Buckhead, and the surrounding areas of Atlanta, Georgia.